article » The Next Frontier for Human Resources? It’s People Analytics

 It is virtually indisputable that predictive analytics will transform the human resources world and the way that human capital decisions are made.
 What is somewhat surprising is the fact that we’re relatively early in this transformational process in spite of the fact that these tools and techniques have existed for a number of decades and have already been successful in disrupting a number of other industries.

-1. Ad hoc question answering — This stage of maturity involves pulling together Excel spreadsheets or other data sources on a fairly ad hoc basis in order to answer targeted questions.
-The analysis is typically standalone and cannot be easily replicated to answer another question.
-Some examples: Who are my best and worst managers?
-Is my referral program working?
+1. Ad hoc question answering — Pulling together spreadsheets or data sources on an ad hoc basis to answer targeted questions.
+Analyses are typically standalone and not easily repeatable.

-A data-driven, evidence-based approach to HR
+A Data-Driven, Evidence-Based Approach to HR

 To access the full-length article, click here.